marionebl/jaketrent-blog/source/_posts/2014-01-03-grunt-init-exercism-io.md

 published: true
 ---

 [Exercism.io](http://exercism.io) has a great set of JavaScript exercises.
 They could be made better by a better test setup and runner.
-I've created a small grunt-init template that will help set that up.
+I've created a small grunt-init template to help in that setup.

 ![Grunt and Exercism](http://i.imgur.com/4773D.jpg)